michal-franc/dotfiles/unix/mint/README.md

 Take the mint with xfce (not cinammon) image and install it just like usual.

+Dont install third party software - we are generating smallest possible Mint installation.
+We dont need that.
+Pick English US keyboard

-Before procedding install Guest Additions and make sure software rendering message is gone To be able to install Additions you need to run
+Before procedding install Guest Additions and make sure software rendering message is gone

+Sometimes To be able to install Additions you need to run
 * sudo apt-get install build-essential
 * sudo apt-get update -y
 * sudo apt-get upgrade -y